birfan/BaristaDatasets/data/barista-personalised-order/README.md

-# Personalised Barista Dialogue Tasks Dataset
+# Personalised Barista with Preferences Information Dataset

 This directory contains a set of 9 tasks for evaluating end-to-end dialogue systems for personalisation in goal-oriented long-term interactions, which is an extension of the non-personalised barista-dataset (of task 7 - ordering drink and extras with changes and greetings).
 The scenario is based on ordering a drink and a snack (extra) at a coffee shop from the barista.
 The barista recognises the customers and recalls the previous orders.
-The dataset has been described in the paper ["Paper Title"] (paper link) by Bahar Irfan, Michael Garcia Ortiz and Tony Belpaeme.
+The dataset has been described in the paper "Coffee with a Hint of Data: Towards Using Data-Driven Approaches in Personalised Long-Term Interactions" (under review at the Frontiers in Robotics and AI journal) by Bahar Irfan and Tony Belpaeme.

 ## Data

-The format of the dataset is either *FB* in FbDialogTeacher format or *PAI* in ParlAIDialogTeacher format. *AllLabels* format contains multi-labels for *bot\_utterances* that contains all the correct responses from the bot for the evaluation of *test* (test set), *dev* (development set), *test-OOV* (out of vocabulary set - includes names and drink, size and snack choices which are not present in training, test or development sets), and single label for *train* (training set). *SingleLabel* contains a single response for all of the sets. *SecondInteraction* folder contains dialogues that focus on first, second and third interaction scenarios.
-The number of dialogues depends on the set.
-The details are given in Tasks section.
+The format of the dataset is in *FB* in FbDialogTeacher format for ParlAI.
+There tasks are under folders *train* (train set), *test* (test set), *dev* (development set), *test-OOV* (out of vocabulary set - includes names and drink, size and snack choices which are not present in training, test or development sets). *SecondInteraction* folder contains dialogues that focus on first, second and third interaction scenarios. *Task1k* contains 1000 dialogues and *Task10k* contains 10000 dialogues.

 The data is structured as follows:

 ```
-1 recognised_isCusKnown recognised_cusID recognised_cusName
+1 recognised_isCusKnown , recognised_cusID , recognised_cusName , preferred_drink_size , preferred_drink , preferred_extra
 2 user_utterance [tab] bot_utterances
 ...
 ID It is David Boreanaz.
 You can pick up your order at the next counter, David.